thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 There is also a statement to the effect that Sub-Inspector Kapse entered Hilal Masjid and started firing on the people in the masjid.
 A blind man (70 years of age) was hit with rifle butts injuring him and he was bleeding.
-There is also a statement to the effect that SubInspector Kapse had beaten others with rifle butts and one Shamsheed of Pratap Nagar was shot in his chest from a point-blank range.
+There is also a statement to the effect that Sub-Inspector Kapse had beaten others with rifle butts and one Shamsheed of Pratap Nagar was shot in his chest from a point-blank range.
 It is reported that he had also held a pistol to the temple of one Anwar